Mimidouglas57/DSA_Palmora-Group-HR-Analysis/README.md

 - Evaluate salary fairness across gender, departments, and regions
 - Ensure compliance with minimum wage regulations
 - Provide actionable insights for HR improvement

+## 🔍 Exploratory Data Analysis (EDA)

+Initial data exploration focused on cleaning and preparing the employee and bonus datasets for analysis.
+Key steps included:

+- Assigned `"Undisclosed"` to employees who didn’t reveal their gender
+- Removed employees with missing salaries (no longer with the company)
+- Filtered out records with `"NULL"` department entries
+- Replaced blank bonus fields with `0`
+- Verified data types and checked for outliers
+- Ensured performance ratings aligned with bonus rules

+These steps ensured a clean, reliable dataset for analyzing salary structures, pay gaps, and bonus allocations.

 ## 🔍 Key Analysis Areas